ItsMePaulo/tutoring/COS110/notes/constructors.md

          }
  ```

-Remember constructors are called by there signatures.
+Remember constructors are called by their signatures.
 A function signature is like
 it's definition, it is the functions name and the parameters they take in.
-In the
-example above there are two functions with the same name and the same parameters,
-the name you give the parameter does not make a difference the compiler does not look
+The name you give the parameter does not make a difference the compiler does not look
-at that it only looks at the type of the parameter, Unfortunately, this limits
+at that it only looks at the type of the parameter.
+Unfortunately, this limits
-constructors as it would be nice to be able to initialize objects at a granular
+constructors as it would have been nice to be initialize objects at a granular
 level, but there is a solution to this, you can use named static constructors but we will
 get to that in a later lesson.
 For now try thinking of another condition, like in the
 example above, that also leads to two constructors with the same signature, but this time,